zivbello/HandsFreeMusician/Markdown Files/Week2.md

 - Got mediapipe working on a laptop, will need to train for more gestures or find another model that uses mediapipe
 - Will work on refining gesture recognition and implement communication with Arduino
 - Will figure out (if possible) how to get code running on R-Pi
+- Got a thumb drive to help with prototyping 3d printed parts